blowb/blowb-doc/preface.rst

 server with Docker, or to set up some of the software mentioned in this manual, this manual may be helpful.

 This manual is the main work of the Blowb project, and is mainly authored by `Hong Xu <http://www.topbug.net>`__.
-The latest version of this manual is available online at http://www.blowb.org and a hard copy is also `available for purchase
+The latest version of this manual is available online at http://www.blowb.org and a hard copies are also `available for purchase
 <http://www.lulu.com/shop/hong-xu/deploy-integrated-internet-apps-using-docker/paperback/product-22585734.html>`__.